-Interactions with Medicines
+Interactions with medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.

-Interactions with Food/Tobacco/Alcohol
+Interactions with food/tobacco/alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
-Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.
+The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Proper Use of Thiola
+Proper use of Thiola